developers192/DetailedLoLRPC/README.md

 <mark><b>As you might already know, the Vanguard anti-cheat is coming to League.
 It is unknown how this will affect DetailedLoLRPC, but I highly recommend you to stop using it until further notice.</b></mark>

 <mark><b>Vanguard will be implemented in late February or early March.
-Until then, you can continue using DLRPC with no issue, just remember to stop using it when the Vanguard update drops.</b></mark>
+Until then, you can continue using DLRPC with no issues, just remember to stop using it when the Vanguard update drops.</b></mark>

 <a name="readme-top"></a>